alcir-junior-caju/study-english/presentation.md

 > _My routine is very complicated.
 I lack time._
 >
 > _During the week: I work and study every day.
 I try to study english an hour or two every day.
-And I still study for three or four hours of technology.
+And I still study three or four hours of technology.
 And of course I work for eight hours every day._
 >
 > _During weekends: I study and work sometimes.
 When I just study, I vary between English and technology.
 When I work, it's just a normal day._